NabilAziz99/NabilAziz99/README.md

-### <div align="center">I'm Nabil Ferhat Taleb, a full-time developer 👨‍💻 working remotely since 2021 🚀</div>
+### <div align="center">👋 Hi, I'm Nabil Ferhat Taleb - a passionate CS student & developer! 🚀</div>

-- 🔭 I’m currently working on Comparing-AI-Models

-- 🌱 I’m currently learning MangoDB
+🎓 Senior Computer Science student at Texas A&M University 🌍 Algerian with a diverse educational background (Arabic system & French baccalaureate in economics) 💼 Co-Op at Siemens as a full-time developer during summer 🔭 Currently working on a capstone project involving HTML, CSS, React.js, Express.js, Node.js, and OpenAI API 🌱 Learning MongoDB to further expand my skillset

-- ❓ Ask me about anything related to MERN stack and related technologies
+💡 Ask me about anything related to the MERN stack and related technologies 📫 Feel free to reach out for collaboration or project discussions Let's connect and build innovative tech solutions together! 🤝
 <br/>